shmick/18650-liion-capacity-checker/README.md

 * Ability to discharge 4 cells instead of 1
 * Arduino code re-factored to use a [millis() timer](http://playground.arduino.cc/Code/AvoidDelay) rather than delay()
-* LCD and LCD code removed to maximize available Arduino pins
+* LCD code removed to maximize available Arduino pins
 * Logging is done over serial to a Raspberry Pi
 * A script runs on the Raspberry Pi to send a tweet when all cells have been discharged